6) How to Keep the Sabbath Today

 What Should We Do on the Sabbath?

-The Sabbath is not meant to be a burden, but a delight!
-It is the best day of the week — special time with God, family, and the faith community.
+The Sabbath is a delight, not a burden: a special time with God together with family and the faith community.

 Appropriate activities for the Sabbath: